 OliverRowland is one of the hot prospects of the British motorsport.
-He's currently a part of Manor line-up in the FIA World Endurance Championship and Nissan's driver in the FIA Formula E Championship, but also serves as junior driver of the Williams F1 Team.
+He's currently a part Nissan's line-up in the FIA Formula E Championship, but also serves as junior driver of the Williams F1 Team.

 Previously, he finished third in the FIA F2 Championship in 2017 and won the Formula Renault 3.5 Series title in 2015.